15 Things You Didn’t Know About The PGA Championship

 6. No Amateur Invites

 The PGA Championship is the only Major tournament that does not invite amateur players.
-As the tournament is governed by the PGA of America, which predominantly comprises of club and teaching professionals, the organisation has remained exclusive to professional golfers.
+As the tournament is governed by the PGA of America, which predominantly comprises of club and teaching professionals, the organization has remained exclusive to professional golfers.

 Elite amateur golfers have never received an invite to play in the PGA Championship but they would not be excluded in the event they qualified for the tournament.
 There are many ways to qualify for the PGA Championship but they would likely have to either win the Masters, Open Championship or US Open or record high finishes at least.